 Foundation 4: Expression

-This foundation is concerned with expressing ourselves.
+The fourth foundation is concerned with expressing ourselves.
 We practice mind management to allow ourselves to live according to our potential rather than as a reaction to our fears.
 Imagine being free to be who you are.
 Imagine bursting with the joy of life and being free to be your most glorious self.
 The final foundation focuses on expressing who you are.